-In this post we will elaborately discuss the working and the internal construction of a cathode ray oscilloscope.
+In this post we will elaborately discuss how Cathode Ray Oscilloscopes (CRO) work and its internal construction.
 We will also learn how to use a CRO using the various controls and understand the graphical representations of the various input signals on the display screen of the scope.

 We know that majority of the electronic circuits strictly involve and work using electronic waveform or digital waveform, which are normally produced as a frequency.
 These signals play an important part in such circuits in the form of audio information, computer data, TV signals, oscillators and timing generators (as applied in radars) etc. Therefore measuring these parameters accurately and correctly becomes very crucial while testing and troubleshooting these types of circuits